 Music or dance performance courses earn 0.25 Pomona course credits.

-Students are not permitted to take any courses taught by the CIEE study center on a P/NC basis, however, students may take direct enrollment university courses on a P/NC basis.
+Students are not permitted to take any courses taught by the CIEE study center on a CR/NC basis, however, students may take direct enrollment university courses on a CR/NC basis.

 Council on International Educational Exchange (CIEE)